Laura Allende: Life in exile

 On 21 March 1975, Allende was exiled from Chile indefinitely and was deported to Mexico alongside 94 other Chilean political exiles.
 In 1976, Sergio Insunza requested that the International Commission of Investigation into Crimes of the Military Junta in Chile (Comisión Internacional de Investigación de Crímenes de la Junta Militar en Chile) heard Allende's testimony of her imprisonment.

 From 1976 onwards Allende lived in Cuba.
 In 1979 Dr. Alejandro Artucio, a representative for the International Commission of Jurists, made an appeal to the Chilean authorities for Allende to be allowed to return from exile.
-Following a terminal cancer diagnosis, Allende committed suicide at the Hotel Riviera in Havana on the 23 May 1981.
+Following a terminal cancer diagnosis, Allende died by suicide at the Hotel Riviera in Havana on the 23 May 1981.
 Allende left a suicide note for Fidel Castro, expressing the difficulty of her physical condition and her great sorrow that she couldn't return to Chile.
 On 25 May, the Committee for the Return of Exiles (Comité Pro Retorno de Exiliados Chilenos) released a public statement.

 Upon her ashes returning to Chile, a Requiem for Allende's was held on the 28 May 1988 in Santiago.
 On 28 August 1988, Allende was reinterred at the Allende family mausoleum in the Santiago General Cemetery.